H APP Y THA NKSGIVING!

 With a commitment to inclusion and accessibility, positive energy and mutual respect, the ECC enables children and young adults (ages 7 to 18) to sing their hearts out in several strong, supportive ensembles—ensembles with a solid and growing reputation for musical excellence.

 The ECC has performed in major venues including the Rosemont Theatre, Evanston’s Alice Millar Chapel, and the Harris Theater in Chicago’s Millennium Park.
-The ECC has grown from tiny to titanic, now with more than one hundred singers in several groups that have shared the stage with the Apollo Chorus of Chicago, the Evanston Symphony, Barry Manilow, S.O.U.L.
-Creations, and the North Shore Choral Society.
-All the while, since its founding in 2002, the ECC has remained committed to its roots, serenading Evanstonians young and old in free outreach concerts at schools and community centers.
+The ECC has grown from a mere three singers at its inception to a three-tiered program that continues to expand.
+ECC ensembles are regularly sought after for collaborations and have shared the stage with the likes of the Apollo Chorus of Chicago, the Evanston Symphony, Barry Manilow, S.O.U.L.
+Creations, the Chicago Philharmonic, the Ondas Ensemble and the North Shore Choral Society.
+All the while, since its founding in 2002, the ECC has remained committed to its roots, serenading Evanstonians young and old in free outreach performances at schools and community centers.

-The Evanston Children's Choir is a recipient of the Mayor's Award for the Arts.
+The Evanston Children's Choir has received the Mayor's Award for the Arts.